 1. Wheelock Graduate Application and Fee

-To apply online, go to this link.
+To apply online, go to our online application.

 2. Essay - You must submit a 3-5 page essay describing why you would like to attend Wheelock College as a graduate student.
 The essay should include information on which degree program you would like to pursue, how you became interested in this field of work as well as why you feel that Wheelock College, with its mission to improve the lives of children and families, would be the ideal place to continue your education.
 We also encourage you to describe the strengths that you bring to your chosen field and the challenges that you will face.